Master of Science in Leadership

-Commencement Regardless of participation in the Commencement ceremony, all students must apply for graduation.
-This should be done prior to registering for the Capstone class.
+Prior to registering for the Capstone class and regardless of participation in the Commencement ceremony, all students must apply for graduation.